-- As used in this Annual Report, "TFDE" refers to tri-fuel diesel electric propulsion system. - (1) On August 2, 2018, the Arctic Aurora was delivered to Equinor under a time charter contact with an initial term of three years +/- 30 days.
+- As used in this annual report, "TFDE" refers to tri-fuel diesel electric propulsion system. - (1) On August 2, 2018, the Arctic Aurora was delivered to Equinor under a time charter contact with an initial term of three years +/- 30 days.
 This charter is in direct continuation of the vessel's previous charter with Equinor, which means that this new charter commenced immediately following the prior charter.
-Equinor will have the option to extend the charter term by two consecutive 12-month periods at escalated rates. - (2) On August 14, 2018, the Yenisei River was delivered early to Yamal immediately upon completion of its mandatory statutory class five-year special survey and dry-docking, pursuant to an addendum to the charter party with Yamal under which we agreed to extend the firm charter period from 15 years to 15 years plus 180 days.
+In April 2021, we entered into a new time charter party agreement with Equinor for the employment of Arctic Aurora, with an initial contract term of two years + 45 days.
+Under the new time charter agreement, the Arctic Aurora is expected to be delivered to Equinor in September 2021.
+This charter is in direct continuation of the current charter with Equinor, which means that it will commence immediately following the current charter. - (2) On August 14, 2018, the Yenisei River was delivered early to Yamal immediately upon completion of its mandatory statutory class five-year special survey and dry-docking, pursuant to an addendum to the charter party with Yamal under which we agreed to extend the firm charter period from 15 years to 15 years plus 180 days.
 The charter contract for the Yenisei River with Yamal in the Yamal LNG Project has an initial term of 15.5 years, which may be extended at Charterers' option by three consecutive periods of five years. - (3) On July 1, 2019, the Lena River commenced employment under its long term charter with Yamal.
 The charter contract for the Lena River with Yamal in the Yamal LNG Project has an initial term of 15 years, which may be extended at Charterers' option by three consecutive periods of five years.